Detailed course offerings (Time Schedule) are available for

 Basic clinical clerkship for students enrolled in the WRITE Program.
 Prerequisite: completion of basic curriculum; third- and fourth-year students; acceptance in the WRITE program.

-PBSCI 638 P-Basic Clinical Clerkship - Northwest Hospital (12)
+PBSCI 638 P-Basic Psychiatry Clerkship - Northwest Hospital (12)

 Basic psychiatry clerkship at Northwest Hospital in Seattle, WA.
 Fulfills graduation requirement for clerkship in psychiatry.

 PBSCI 639 P-Basic Psychiatry Clerkship - Olympia (12)